vinnilla/Lan-Party/README.md

 * Sound

 ##### Game Design:
-The game progresses in waves until the player/team eventually succumbs to the neverending horde of zombies.
+The game progresses as an endless wave of zombies who slowly become faster (up to a maximum movement speed.)
+Difficulty will increase once special zombies are implemented.

 ###### Controls:
 Input | Action